 This telescope is most suited to astronomers who want a reliable all-round, portable performer.
 This is especially true for those that want to view and photograph the Moon and planets, due to its 1500mm focal length.
-It can be used for long exposure photography or deep-space objects.
-If taking deep-space photos is your main reason for wanting a computerised telescope bear in mind that there are more suited options on this list as you'd ideally need a sturdier tripod.
+It can be used for long-exposure photography or deep-space objects.
+If taking deep-space photos is your main reason for wanting a computerized telescope bear in mind that there are more suited options on this list as you'd ideally need a sturdier tripod.

 The Sky-Watcher Skymax-127 SynScan AZ is quick and easy to set up, offering a fully computerized mount with accurate and reliable GoTo technology, you can be exploring the solar system in no time at all.
 The database has over 42,900 objects for you to explore at the touch of a button.
 It also comes equipped with a hand control instead app or software connectivity, which we like, and it can be powered by either a 12V DC Power Supply or 8 AA batteries.

 Astrophotography tools: the best camera, lenses and gear